nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

             Heart Rate Measurement Value: 128 bpm

-#.
-The `nRF Connect for Desktop`_ also detects the Central and Peripheral HRS sample Heart Rate Service.
+      The Bluetooth Low Energy app also detects the Central and Peripheral HRS sample Heart Rate Service.

    #.
-Enable the notification for the **Heart Rate Measurement** characteristic.
+Enable the notification for the Heart Rate Measurement characteristic.
    #.
 Write again value ``06 80`` and click the :guilabel:`Play` button to send a notification.

-   The same value appears for the **Heart Rate Measurement** characteristic.
+      The same value appears for the Heart Rate Measurement characteristic.

-   The sample works as relay for the Heart Rate Service.
+The sample works now as relay for the Heart Rate Service.

 Dependencies
 ************